fjmoeller/flosrocketbricks/README.md

 # flosrocketbricks

 This is the repository for https://flosrocketbricks.com .
 The website is made using Angular and deployed on cloudflare pages.
-Using Angular Universal it gets pre rendered at each deployment.
+Using Angular Universal some pages get pre-rendered.

 ## How To Add A MOC
 1. upload images to bricksafe/Bucket